California Catastrophic Injury Lawyers

 Although no worker wants to imagine that they could become injured at their job, there are many types of accidents that are common in the workplace.
 These include:

-- Electrocution accidents.
 These types of accidents are very common on construction sites.
 They are most often caused by equipment that is unsafe, improper installation procedures, and hazardous work practices used on the site.

-- Falls from a height.
 Also a common accident seen on construction sites, these are often caused by scaffolding and ladders not properly secured, lack of safety gear such as harnesses, and large openings in floors and ceilings that are not properly blocked off or do not have signage warning workers of the danger.

-- Stress from overworking.
 Stress has a tremendous impact on the body.
 When workers are not given proper time off, work hours that are far too long or are not given proper breaks, they can suffer a number of catastrophic injuries, including heart attacks.

-- Heat stress.
 Several illnesses are a result of employees working too long in overly-hot conditions.
 Those working outdoors on a construction site under the hot California sun can suffer heat stress, as can kitchen workers who do not have access to proper ventilation or anyone else exposed to extreme heat for long periods of time.

-- Motor vehicle accidents.
 These are commonly seen on construction sites, and also affect couriers who spend their entire shift driving and delivering packages.

-- Equipment accidents.
 When a worker is responsible for operating any type of equipment, that equipment must be functional and properly maintained.
 When equipment is defective or becomes faulty due to poor maintenance, it can easily result in catastrophic injuries.

-- Struck by or pinned against an object.
 There are many places in some workplaces where an employee can become crushed, thrown against, or caught in-between two large objects, against a wall, or against a floor.

 Unfortunately, these are just a few of the most common types of workplace accidents.
 When employees are not given proper training, are forced to work in dangerous conditions, or proper safety measures are not in place, an accident leading to catastrophic injuries can happen at any time.